-Over the last couple of years, Google has introduced new types of ads which improve performance with the power of machine learning.
+Over the last couple of years, Google and Microsoft have introduced new types of ads which improve performance with the power of machine learning.
 Creating good ad copy, then testing and analysing the different ad copy variations can be difficult and time-consuming.
 In addition, analysing and showing the right ad copy in real-time at every single auction is impossible.

-Here is where new ad formats from Google can help.
-Through Search and Display campaigns on Google, you can include ad formats which can continually optimise and adjust their ad copy depending on the context.
+Here is where new ad formats from Google and Microsoft can help.
+Through Search and Display campaigns, you can include ad formats which can continually optimise and adjust their ad copy depending on the context.

 Responsive Search Ads

-Responsive Search Ads (RSA) were in beta until recently but are becoming more and more mainstream after significant improvements in performance seen by early adopters.
+Responsive Search Ads (RSA) were in beta for both Google and Microsoft until recently but are becoming more and more mainstream after significant improvements in performance seen by early adopters.
 Essentially, RSAs group headlines and descriptions to create an optimum combination for every search queries.
 Advertisers can provide up to 15 headlines and 4 descriptions.
 Then all the possible combinations are tested with the power of machine learning to discover the best performing combinations.